Lead and Drinking Water

 - advocating for proper implementation of the Safe Drinking Water Act’s Lead and Copper Rule (LCR), including effective “corrosion control” at drinking water treatment plants to prevent lead leaching out of pipes and plumbing fixtures and monitoring to assess lead in water systems;

-- working for improvments in the LCR, which the US Environmental Protection Agency (EPA) will update in 2017; and,
+- working for improvements in the LCR, which the US Environmental Protection Agency (EPA) will update in 2020.
+Visit www.cleanwater.org/LCRComment to learn about EPA’s Fall 2019 proposed LCR revisions;

 - supporting communities and water systems in replacing lead service lines and taking other steps to get lead out of contact with drinking water.